Art Cologne

 Art Cologne is an art fair held annually in Cologne, Germany and was established in 1967 as Kölner Kunstmarkt.
 It is regarded as the world's oldest art fair of its kind.
 The fair runs for six days and brings together galleries from more than 20 countries at the Cologne Exhibition Centre, one of the world’s largest exhibition centers.
 It is open to the public and attracts about 60,000 visitors.
+Art Cologne is well known for its impressive sales, with some of the artworks fetching millions each year.

 Background

 The Art Cologne was the first art fair organized by and for commercial galleries to exhibit and sell Modern and Contemporary art.
 This kind of art fair distinguished itself from earlier art fairs such as the 57th Street Art Fair in Chicago or the Ann Arbor Art Fairs in Michigan, in which artists themselves marketed their works directly to the public from stands set-up in the streets.
 The Art Cologne and other international art fairs that followed offer private galleries conditions similar to their own back home: booths in buildings enabling them to present art works of high value.